 Write out your #1 best business, life experience tip, most asked question, or lesson.
 If you had to give one piece of advice on your topic this would be it.
 Don’t think too hard about this, just get it out.

 At the recent Conference21 Summit I lead a session on the Easy Book Creation Method.
-Check it out here
+Check it out here on the right

 2. #1 Was Your Best, Now Follow With 9 or so More.